Solar-Powered Water Pump Design Spreadsheet Version II: User Manual

 The purpose of this user manual and accompanying Microsoft Excel spreadsheet (http://aces.nmsu.edu/pubs/_circulars/CR671/CR671.xlsm) is to guide you through the basic process of designing a solar-powered water pumping system and aid in feasibility and implementation decisions.
 The spreadsheet is designed to allow you to enter values such as well location and depth, number and type of animals, etc. By entering different values, you can investigate a variety of scenarios before making implementation decisions.

-There are NO expressed guarantees with this spreadsheet, nor is it intended to replace professional expertise.
-It is also important to note that the spreadsheet is designed around a small set of submersible DC pumps and a PV module as a teaching example ONLY; other pumps and PV modules are available, and there are no implied endorsements.
-This educational version has theoretical design limits of flow rates less than 4 gpm and a pressure head of no more than 230 ft.
+There are NO expressed or implied guarantees with this spreadsheet/user manual, nor is it intended to replace professional expertise.
+It is also important to note that the system is designed around the use of a small set of submersible DC pumps and photovoltaic (PV) panels as a teaching example ONLY; other pumps and PV panels are available, and there are no endorsements of any kind.

 Figure 1.
 Different sheet tabs within the spreadsheet.